You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 The scenarios listed below are some examples of direct exports:

-Please refer to the GST: Guide on Exports (PDF, 796KB) for other direct export scenarios and required documents to support zero-rating for each scenario.
+Please refer to the GST: Guide on Exports (PDF, 805KB) for other direct export scenarios and required documents to support zero-rating for each scenario.

 B. Indirect exports

-- You do not have custody of the goods to be exported; and
+- You do not have custody of the goods to be exported; or

-- You have no control over the export arrangement.
+- You do not have control over the export arrangement.

-You must treat the sale as a local supply and charge GST accordingly.
+You must treat the sale as a local standard-rated supply (i.e. charge and account GST at 9%).

 Exceptions for indirect exports